jim pattiz filming at acadia national park

 The Crowds Are Brutal

 This is my biggest complaint about Acadia.
-The park gets about 4 million visitors a year packed into a space that’s only 49,000 acres.
+The park gets about 4 million visits a year packed into a space that’s only 49,000 acres.
 For context, Yellowstone gets similar numbers but is 45 times bigger.
+Grand Canyon gets similar numbers but has ten times the space.
+Acadia is trying to handle Yellowstone-level traffic on a fraction of the real estate.

 The result is that Acadia can feel suffocating in July and August.
 The Park Loop Road becomes a parking lot.
-Sand Beach fills up by 9am.
-Parking at every major trailhead is a competitive sport.
+Sand Beach fills up by 9am and the overflow parking situation gets desperate.
+Parking at every major trailhead is a competitive sport that starts at 7am and doesn’t let up until dinnertime.
+I’ve driven past Jordan Pond three times in a single morning trying to find a spot.

 The Hiking Is… Fine